Perhaps it’s my midwestern roots preferring the understated over the maximalist.

 Trichomes cover these nugs almost like spider webs, obscuring their brilliant greens, only to be penetrated by the long, thick, burnt-orange colored stigma, of which there are many.

-Before smoking there is a lot to read in terms of flowers appearance, one of many reasons deli-style dispensing is superior to pre-packaged.
+Before smoking, there is a lot to read in terms of the flower’s appearance, one of many reasons deli-style dispensing is superior to pre-packaged.

 Appearance: Trichome’d The Fuck Out Yo!

-The nugs on this batch of Super Boof aren’t particularly large and kind of have that prototypical popcorn-y, knobby bud structure that you see with Tropicana Cookies.
+The nugs on this batch of Super Boof aren’t huge and have a prototypical popcorn-y, knobby bud structure like Tropicana Cookies.

-In this Super Boof plant however the flowers themselves are a little narrower and longer as opposed to chicken foot-esque, more chonky expression in the Tropicana Cookie parent.
+In this Super Boof plant, however, the flowers are a little narrower and longer, rather than the chicken-foot-esque, more chonky expression of the Tropicana Cookie parent.

-The shades of green are quite light, and the buds are not particularly hairy or deep in terms of variations of the dominant green hue.
+The shades of green are pretty light, and the buds are not particularly hairy or vary much from the dominant green hue.

-But it’s here where I’m running headlong into an undeniable cliche because there’s no other way to describe how goddamn frosty these bastards looked and it’s this frost that dominates the color palate of this here Super Boof.
+But it’s here where I’m running headlong into an undeniable cliche because there’s no other way to describe how goddamn frosty these bastards looked.
+It’s this frost that dominates the color palette of this here Super Boof.

 Not to be a total geek about it, but this shit under magnification with bright lighting above might actually blind you.
 You’ve been warned..